colorfulsky/.emacs.d_git/README.md

 # .emacs.d_git
-just to backup my .emacs.d files for windows
+This repo will use to store the files related to the course of data analysis on udacity!